 To avoid making a costly mistake, both in time and money, keep reading to find out which pillar drill is best for you.

-These are our picks as the best pillar drills currently on sale in the UK.
+These are the best pillar drills currently on sale in the UK.

 - The digital system displays drilling speeds and depths

 - Two-speed gearbox: high power (first gear) and high speed (second gear)

 - Adjustable speed control